Coffee production in Sri Lanka

 Coffee production in Sri Lanka peaked in 1870, with over 111,400 ha being cultivated.
-The Dutch had experimented with coffee cultivation in the 18th century, but it was not successful until the British began large scale commercial production following the Colebrooke–Cameron Commission reforms of 1833.
+The Dutch had experimented with coffee cultivation in the 18th century.
+Still, it was not successful until the British began large-scale commercial production following the Colebrooke–Cameron Commission reforms of 1833.
 By 1860, the country was amongst the major coffee-producing nations in the world.
 Although coffee production remains a source of revenue, it is no longer a main economic sector.
-In 2014, the country ranked 43rd of largest coffee producers in the world.
+In 2014, the country ranked 43rd-largest coffee producer in the world.

 History

 The first arabica coffee plants introduced to Ceylon may have arrived from Yemen via India, by Muslim pilgrims in the early 17th century.
 However, the Sinhalese were unaware of the use of berries in preparing a beverage.
 They only used the young leaves for curries and the flowers as offerings at their temples.

-The first attempt at systematic cultivation of coffee was undertaken by the Dutch in 1740.
+The Dutch undertook the first attempt at systematic cultivation of coffee in 1740.
+Prior to commencing large-scale coffee cultivation, the Dutch conducted preliminary trials at the Highwalton Estate in Matale in 1740 to assess the suitability of Sri Lankan climatic conditions and soil fertility for coffee saplings.
 It was initiated by Governor Baron van Imhoff and his successors; van Gollenesse and Loten.
 However, it was confined to the low-country and was relatively unsuccessful with low levels of production.
 Production was also restricted by the Dutch East India Company as they did not want competition against coffee produced on their plantations in Java.
 By 1762, annual coffee production was only 100,000 pounds.

 The British, who first arrived on the island in 1796 and took control in 1815, continued experiments with coffee production.
 These early ventures, mainly in the coastal areas around Galle, failed due to the unsuitability of the area for coffee cultivation.
 The first to successfully grow coffee on a commercial scale was George Bird, who established a coffee plantation in Singhapitiya.
 Edward Barnes, who became Governor of Ceylon in 1824, established another plantation in Gannoruwa in 1825 (now a part of the Royal Botanical Gardens, Peradeniya).
 These were followed by a number of other government officials establishing plantations in the region.
 The only native to grow coffee on a commercial scale was Jeronis de Soysa and about a quarter of the total production was from the smallholdings of native farmers.
 Most of these early ventures were economically unsuccessful, due to a number of factors including unsuitability of the lowland areas, competition from the West Indies, lack of cultivation skills and poor infrastructure.
 The first plantation in the mountainous Kandyan area, was established in 1827 which, a few years later, spread to many other areas in the country, becoming profitable.